harrewarre/harrewijnen-net/src/wwwroot/content/valheim-linux-server.md

         Loaded: loaded (/etc/systemd/system/valheim.service; enabled; vendor preset: enabled)
         Active: active (running)

-Should the server not start, you can check its logs using [journalctl](https://www.commandlinux.com/man-page/man1/journalctl.1.html).
-To get the last 20 lines, run the following:
+Should the server fail to start, use [journalctl](https://www.commandlinux.com/man-page/man1/journalctl.1.html) to have a look a the logs.
+To get the last 20 lines for the valheim server, run the following:

     journalctl -u valheim -n 20